philvarner/correctingthenarrative.org/content/posts/george-rogers-clark/index.md

 >
 >One notable group of octogenarians on the platform held the brothers Duke and Dr. Petrie, of the old veterans, while Dr. F. H. Smith flanked them on the opposite side.

-Burnley was then the principal of McGuffey Primary and a "true daughter" of the Albemarle Chapter of the United Daughters of the Confederacy, as her father had fought in the Confederate Army during the Civil War.
+Burnley was then the principal of McGuffey Primary, first cousin of Paul McIntire though their mothers, and a "true daughter" of the Albemarle Chapter of the United Daughters of the Confederacy, as her father, Drury Wood Burnley, had fought in the Confederate States Army during the Civil War.
 Also mentioned are Dr. Petrie, likely [George Petrie](http://encyclopediaofalabama.org/article/h-2578), UVA alum and coach of Auburn's first football team, Prof. Francis H. Smith, Commissioner of Weights and Measures for the Confederacy and Professor of Natural Philosophy at UVA for 53 years, and the Duke brothers, William Richard Duke and R. T. W. Duke, Jr., a [major proponent of the Lost Cause](https://news.virginia.edu/content/uva-and-history-race-lost-cause-through-judge-dukes-eyes).

-These circumstances lead to the conclusion that this is not just the memorialization of a Revolutionary War hero, but rather an overt attempt to promote a white supremicist agenda.
-A mounted Clark is clearly threatening a group of Native Americans as part of the statue, rather than, for example, British officer Henry
-Hamilton, the commander during of Clark's capture of Fort Sackville.

 In the memorialization of Clark, we have different but related manifestations of white supremacy -- in the late 1700s we have the push to exterminate Native Americans so their land could be given to white settlers and the enslavement of Africans for the enrichment of plantation owners, and in the 1920s we have public veneration of Clark and others, such as Robert E. Lee and Stonewall Jackson, to support segregation and Jim Crow.
-As a community, we now have greater respect for one another in a multicultural society, and must re-evaluate the existance of these artifacts of explicit racism and white supremacy.
+As a community, we now have greater respect for one another in a multicultural society, and must re-evaluate the existence of these artifacts of explicit racism and white supremacy.

 ## Resources